circAssimilate/dotfiles/README.md

 ## Karabiner Elements

 Modify your _caps lock_ key to behave like escape when pressed alone or the control key when pressed with another key.
-Download and install [Karabiner](https://karabiner-elements.pqrs.org/) and add the following to the `rules` list.
+Download and install [Karabiner](https://karabiner-elements.pqrs.org/) and add the following to the `rules` list withini the home folder karabiner config (`~/config/karabiner/karabiner.json`).

 ```
 {